drohr/plex-voddler-plugin/README.md

 ## Known Issues

-* You can't choose to resume a movie or not, if a resume point exists, then the player will ignore it and start from the beginning
+* You can't choose to resume a movie or not, if a resume point exists, then the player will ignore it and start from the beginning (TODO)
+* If you seek in the movie, the duration time is not updated correctly
 * The search disregardes the adultfilter and doesn't allow adult content (server side mabye?)
 * Transcoded video is not fully supported and has some glitches